|

 Days begin early for me, and that is by design.
 The fullness of my schedule is heavy, but rising before the sun, I have an hour for me.
 Starting the morning this way helps me navigate the rest of the day.
 But it's not always enough.
 Life can be a bit much at times.
 The schedule too full, the demands too great, the news too depressing, and time moving too fast. . .
 So this morning, in darkness, I light a candle.
 Sitting quiet, I breathe in deeply, exhale slowly.
 Then I listen.
 The beautiful words of Psalm 23 fill the room . . .
 The Lord is my shepherd, I lack nothing.
 He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
 I meditate on this.
 What a peaceful picture that is painted - green pastures, quiet waters.
 Images of a flower-filled meadow and a nearby stream come to mind.
 I feel the stress begin to melt away.
 The words so calming, I listen to the entire Psalm three times.
 Yes, this refreshes my soul.
 It’s the lenten season and I know this rhythm well.
 The familiar songs sung from grateful hearts, the cross-focused words draw thought and at times tears.
 But Sundays in lent hold a lighter tone - islands of refreshment as someone coined them.
 That’s what this moment is.
 An island of much needed refreshment.
 Many of you are walking through a valley right now - losing a loved one, carrying for aging parents, weathering a storm of illness.
 Remember, you don’t walk it alone.
 Our Good Shepherd walks beside us, guiding us along right paths, and refreshing our souls.
 Some find refreshment in traveling to an actual island, escaping the stresses of life for awhile.
 But these few moments of quiet meditation can refresh the soul.
 It’s the end of the psalm that puts life back into perspective . . .
 You anoint my head with oil; my cup overflows.
 Surely your goodness and love will follow me all the days of my life, and I will dwell in the house of the Lord forever.
 Instead of stressed, I feel blessed.
 My life overflows with blessings and the hope of heaven is best of all.
 This soul refreshment is more urgent and more important than anything else on my schedule.
 When life overwhelms, I hope you’ll make time for yourself - to find refreshment.
 If you’d like to practice a little meditation like I did, all you need is a quiet room, a candle, and a heart ready to be still.
 You can listen to Psalm 23 here.
 Praying for you, friend.
+I’ve long been amazed that seeds hold a bit of the miraculous.
+How can such a tiny thing become food for the table, a tree stretching shading branches, a field of flowers.
+Each seed holding potential, but its more than just potential.
+We plant in faith - that it will grow.
+We water in hope - that we’ve done our part.
+The rest is up to God.
+And he always provides.

 How many times have I read the following and breezed past: “Then God said, ‘I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.’“ Genesis 1:29 NIV This was the first gift he gave to his creation.
 That such a small, unassuming seed could produce food that would sustain life?
 An impossible gift that required wild faith and still does.
 He turns seeds into harvest, food for our tables to fill hungry stomachs.
 But his provisions are greater than this.
 He gifts us with small, unassuming things that don’t look like enough.
 Everyday moments, seeds of grace, that become a life that is full.
 Looking back at the year that has just passed, it has been full of hard moments, hearts spilling tears, and nights whispering prayers, but also moments of joy and wonder.
 I can say it was a good year because I can see his goodness, his nearness.
 The seeds that have grown look like friends and family who support and murmur prayers for us, for healing.
 Something impossible that required wild faith.
 And through it all, God’s goodness was the gift.
 January, the beginning of a new year, planting new seeds in a fresh Eden, while watching other seedlings still growing.
 All this, the dreams, ideas, goals, are humble seeds that we plant, and we trust that God will provide, growing them into what we need.
 The abundance of his gifts and his grace is feast for the soul.
 And that is more than enough.
 "When can I have my life back?"
 It's 5 am on a cold Sunday morning in March, and I find myself flat on my back on the driveway.
 There are a few events that led me to this position and to this question: - A few weeks ago, our youngest son who is 24, arrived at the shoppe with a German Shepherd puppy, happy as I've ever seen him. - The next day, I heard myself saying, Yes, as he asked if the puppy could stay with us for awhile.
 He hadn't exactly thought things through and needed time to figure things out. - I've forgotten how demanding and exhausting the training of a puppy can be, and how small their bladders are.
 So when she whines at 5 am, I hit auto pilot: shoes on, coat on, leash on, out the door.
 It must be urgent as she darts out like a bullet.
 In an instant I'm flat on my back on the driveway which is a sheet of ice.
 My head hits the cement pretty hard.
 Bewildered, I first think of the leash.
 Still in hand.
 Thank God.
 I feel the back of my head with my other hand and look for blood.
 None.
 Thank God again.
 I lay there for a moment staring at the dark sky, puppy licking my face.
 When can I have my life back?
 A few days later, I listened to a podcast by Emily P Freeman.
 She talks about life's interruptions and how to find peace in handling them.
 Tears fall fast.
 It feels good to cry.
 This puppy is definitely an interruption to my quiet, daily routines, but I know its more than the puppy that's triggering these tears.
 There's a bigger life change that is emotionally exhausting and difficult to accept as my new reality.
 When can I have my life back?
 When can there be time for me and my needs?
 Have you ever found yourself asking that question?
 If we think about it, our life is made up of interruptions.
 They look different as we move through our stages of life: the demands of our children, the needs of a sick loved one, caring for our aging parents. . .
 Others before ourselves - isn't that what we are called to do - live a life of service?
 Yes, but when the interruptions are not ones that we chose, not what we had planned, and are forced upon us - those are the ones that can lead to this question: When can I have my life back?
 Maybe we are the ones who are ill and find our life looking so different than what we had planned.
 As hard as it is to understand, even those are given to us for a purpose.
 CS Lewis writes: “The great thing if one can, is to stop regarding all the unpleasant things as interruptions of one’s own or real life.
 The truth is of course, that what one calls the interruptions are precisely one’s real life, the life God is sending one day by day.”
 Those last words "the life God is sending one day by day" - oh how I need to be reminded of this.
 It's like manna that God sent the Israelites.
 That daily bread from heaven nourished and sustained them while they wandered in the desert, but they quickly grew tired of it, and began to complain.
 Manna means 'What is this?'
 If I'm honest with myself, when I ask the question 'When can I have my life back?'
 I'm really saying, 'What is this?
 I'm tired of what you are giving, God."
 The truth is that He gives us what we need, not what we want, and it's always for our good.
 Always.
 So then give me the strength and patience every day so I can handle this life of manna.
 And he does.
 The French composer, Claude Debussy wisely said, "Music is the space between the notes".
 "There's meaning, depth, richness, in the interval, in the rest, in the silence.
 The silence is necessary for the notes to be music.
 Otherwise, it’s just a lot of noise.
 Our pauses, our solitudes, our quiet respite is necessary for our interruptions to be our lives."
 Emily says in her podcast.
 The space between the notes is necessary - we need that time of rest and solitude.
 Time for me.
 Time for you.
 And may I offer this suggestion - the space between the notes can be one of peace.
 Finding peace in the interruptions, knowing that God sees you and holds you in his strong, ever-present hands, is possible and is a comfort.
 His plan is holy and perfect.
 The road may be long and you and I may be weary, but don't give up.
 I find this quote to be helpful: "Occasionally weep deeply over the life you hoped would be.
 Grieve the losses.
 Then wash your face.
 Trust God.
 And embrace the life you have." - John Piper "Mostly we need you, lovely embodied you, showing up to your life as it is and not as you wish it to be, able to admit what you need and what you want.
 You, honest about what you miss and about what you long for.
 You, celebrating this right now moment.
 And in all of this you can be sure there is a divine presence, a holy harmony, a welcoming acceptance of the whole colorful mess." - Emily P. Freeman We are not alone.
 May we find peace in the interruptions and joy in the space in between.
 PS